|Location|| ||107 COURTHOUSE SQUARE|

 - Make decisions within specified restraints

-- Communicate effectively the employees and the public
+- Communicate effectively with employees and the public

 - Maintain confidentiality